Bob Wilson (footballer, born 1941)

+Arsenal F.C. in 1964, Bob Wilson (blue/white dress) standing sixth player to the right.

 Robert Primrose Wilson (born 30 October 1941) is a former Scotland international football goalkeeper and later broadcaster / anchorman.

 As a player, Wilson spent 11 years at Arsenal, where he made over 300 appearances.
 He also featured as a youth and senior international for Scotland.
 After retiring as a player, he turned to coaching and broadcasting, presenting football programmes on television for 28 years until 2002.
 Wilson also founded the Willow Foundation charity in memory of his daughter.

 Early life

 Wilson was born on Ashgate Road, in Chesterfield, where his father William was the Borough Engineer and Surveyor, and his mother Catherine Wilson (née Primrose) was a magistrate.
 Their Ashgate Road house was named "Threepwood" after the Galston, East Ayrshire farm where William Wilson was born.
 His middle name, Primrose, stems from a Scottish tradition of giving children their mother's maiden name as a middle name.

 He was the youngest child of six and had much older brothers and an elder sister.
 Two of his brothers were killed in the Second World War, one as a Spitfire pilot and the other as a rear-gunner in a Lancaster.

-He spent time with Loughborough College.
+After leaving Chesterfield Grammar School, he spent time with Loughborough College.